AXJAS/budgie-extras/budgie_visualspace/README.md

-This is the test version of the dynamic workspaces backgrounder and the visualizer.
+This is the test version of the dynamic workspaces- and the visualizer script.
 All files should be in one and the same directory.

 Edit the shortcuts Control_L + Alt + left/right to run the space_switcher with the arguments next or prev (= next/previous).